The core domains of training that make up the aims and profession-wide competencies are as follows:

 • Interns will explore and identify interventions which facilitate a higher level of functioning for under-represented students academically, personally and socially.

 Diversity Dialogues.
-Interns have the opportunity to participate in a monthly meeting with the Associate Director for Training to discuss topics related to diversity, equity, and inclusion (DEI).
-The purpose of the Diversity Dialogue is to discuss DEI issues as they relate to counseling, to explore experiences in Diversity Seminar, to increase self-awareness of one’s cultural background, identities, and biases, and to explore the issues related to the diversity of cultures and identities that are a part of the JMU community.
-As a result of this experience, interns will have the opportunity to process DEI issues in a small group with the support of the Associate Director for Training.
+Interns have the opportunity to participate in a monthly meeting with the Associate Director for Training to discuss topics related to identity, access and culture.
+The purpose of the Diversity Dialogue is to discuss identity, access, and culture issues as they relate to counseling, to explore experiences in Diversity Seminar, to increase self-awareness of one’s cultural background, identities, and biases, and to explore the issues related to the diversity of cultures and identities that are a part of the JMU community.
+As a result of this experience, interns will have the opportunity to process identity, access, and culture issues in a small group with the support of the Associate Director for Training.

 Training Components: Supervision